Lauren S. Berliner

 An important facet of my public scholarship is my role as a Associate Director of Los Angeles Filmforum’s Festival of (In)Appropriation, an international traveling showcase of contemporary, short audiovisual works that appropriate existing film, video, or other media and repurpose it in “inappropriate” and inventive ways.

-My current book project focuses on digital (social) media that has been posted online but does not manage to circulate.
-By studying media that is either filtered out or over, or simply unwatched, I argue that we might learn about what themes, identities, and production practices are escaping (algorithmically-informed) representation.
-I am also currently co-editing a journal issue with Jonathan Cohn called Genre After Media, which explores transformations in genre among changing media.
+My current research focuses on digital (social) media that has been posted online but does not manage to circulate.
+By studying media that is either filtered out or over, or simply unwatched, I seek to learn what themes, identities, and production practices are escaping (algorithmically-informed) representation.

 Selected Articles & Chapters

 - Lauren S. Berliner and Jonathan Cohn.
 “Introduction to the special issue Genre After Media.”
 Television & New Media, Vol 24(5), 479–487, 2023.

 - “Towards a Methodology of Unwatched Digital Media.”
 Feminist Media Histories, Vol 8 (2): 219–230, 2022.

 - “Whatever Happened to Home Movies?
 Self-representation from Family Archives to Online Algorithms.”
 Frames Cinema Journal.
 Issue 19, Spring 2022.